nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [EasyPeasy](https://github.com/nakiostudio/EasyPeasy) - Auto Layout made easy.
 - [TactileSlider](https://github.com/daprice/iOS-Tactile-Slider) - UIControl slider that can be dragged from any point within its bounds, similar to those in Control Center and Home.app.
 - [SupportDocs](https://github.com/aheze/SupportDocs) - Generate help centers for your iOS apps.
 Hosted by GitHub and always up-to-date.
+- [ToggleUI](https://github.com/ilyapuchka/ToggleUI) - Library that provides property wrappers to create feature toggles for your app with built-in debug view based on SwiftUI and Combine.

 ## macOS